Google Analytics for Nonprofits: Tracking Web Performance

 Every visit to your nonprofit’s website is an opportunity to drive donations, volunteerism, or advocacy.
 But are you making the most of these interactions?

-Google Analytics offers nonprofits a powerful platform for tracking website performance.
-With Google Analytics, you can dive into visitor behavior, track fundraising efforts, and identify improvement opportunities.
+Google Analytics offers nonprofits a powerful way to track website performance.
+With Google Analytics, you can analyze visitor behavior, track fundraising efforts, and identify improvement opportunities.

 Whether you’re looking to boost volunteer registrations or monitor donation trends, this guide will walk through everything you need to know about Google Analytics for nonprofits: